yixuanx/mymarkets.github.io/README.md

         - Disadvantages: Unordered, depends on clock synchronization

-- Kafka: Exactly once for the queue:
+- Kafka: "exactly once" for the queue:
-    - Kafka provides at least once semantics by default,
+    - Kafka provides "at least once" semantics by default,
-    - but it can be configured to provide exactly once semantics.
+    - but it can be configured to provide "exactly once" semantics.
 Deduplication in Kafka depends on:
         - Unique message ID,
         - And ensuring that consumers do not process the same offset repeatedly.